-MGVs just released its 2017 vintage on April 22nd, 2018, and its first Charmat-Method sparking wine.
-I tried the new sparking wine and it has a refreshingly dry kick.
+MGVs just released its 2017 vintage on April 22nd, 2018, and its first Charmat-Method sparkling wine.
+I tried the new sparkling wine and it has a refreshingly dry kick.
 I loved it!

-To launch his new vintage, MGVs’ president lead tours of his vineyards around Katsunuma.
+To launch his new vintage, MGVs’ president led tours of his vineyards around Katsunuma.

 Everyone seemed to enjoy the day despite the unseasonably warm weather.

-If you are inspired to visit MGVs, why not try one of the following:
+If you are inspired to visit MGVs, please try one of the following tours: